lockevod/Karoo-Power_Extension/README.md

 ## Usage

-After installing this app on your Karoo, you need to configure the power extension in the settings.
+1. After installing this app on your Karoo, you need to configure the power extension in the settings.
 Please read the Help tab in configuration, there are some useful information because it's very important to configure with correct parameters.
-Power is an estimation and you need this parameters to get a good estimation.
+Power is an estimation and you need this parameters correct to get a good estimation.

+To calculate cycling wattage, you need to provide the following parameters:

+            - **Weight of Bike**: Include the weight of your bike along with any additional gear (in kg).
+            - **Rolling Resistance Coefficient**: Depends on the type of surface and the tires you are using.
+            - **Aerodynamic Drag Coefficient**: Depends on your position on the bike and your frontal area
+            - **Frontal Area**: The area of your body that is exposed to the wind (m2)
+            - **Power Losses**: Includes losses due to chain resistance and derailleur pulleys.
+            - **Headwind**: The wind speed in the opposite direction of your movement.
+You can insert a constant headwind or check automatic option.
+            - **FTP**: Your Functional Threshold Power (in watts).
+If you don't know your FTP, you can use the default value of 200 watts.
+            - **Wind API Key**: You can use openweathermap to get the wind speed.
+You need to get an API key from openweathermap (free but you need to create an account) and introduce it in the configuration.
+            If you select automatic option, the app will get the wind speed from openweathermap (you need to select openweather option also) or openmeteo.

+            Here are some typical values for these parameters:

+            _Air Drag / Frontal Area_

+            0.25 / 0.30 AEROBARS COM BIKE
+            0.35 / 0.40 DROPS BIKE
+            0.45 / 0.55 HOODS BIKE
+            0.60 / 0.75 TOPS BIKE
+            0.80 / 0.90 MTB BIKE

+            _Rolling Resistance_
+            0.0045 TOP RANGE ROAD TIRES
+            0.0065 MEDIUM RANGE ROAD TIRES
+            0.0085 LOW RANGE ROAD TIRES
+            0.0095 MTB TIRES

+            _Power Losses_
+            1.0% SRAM CERAMIC / FORCE
+            1.3% SHIMANO ULTEGRA - DURACE
+            2.0% SRAM EAGLE
+            2.2% SHIMANO XTR
+            3%-4% SHIMANO OTHER

 FTP is necessary to smooth the power estimation.
 If you don't know your FTP, you can use the following formula to get an estimation:
-FTP = 0.95 * 20 minutes power

-or use a value between 150 and 200 watts and adjust it later.
+FTP = 0.95 * 20 minutes power  or use a value between 150 and 200 watts and adjust it later.

-Wind is a very important parameter to get a good estimation.
-You can use openmeteo, openweathermap or introduce the headwind speed manually.
-If you want to use openweathermap (better because they use near stations), you need to get an API key from openweathermap (free but you need to create an account) and introduce it in the configuration.
+2- Kpower emulates a real power meter, then you need to add this power meter in the sensors configuration.
+Start scan and you will see the power meter and you'll see a new category (looks like a puzzle piece).

+3- Kpower will show you the power estimation in the power fields.
+You can use the power fields in the data screens, in the workout builder, etc. It's like a real power meter.

 ## Features